 (2) The acquisition of these shares is subject to performance conditions.
 The performance shares granted before the Extraordinary Shareholders' Meeting of December 18, 2015 are subject, for half of the grant or all of the grant, depending on the employee's level within the organization, to performance conditions relating to the solvency ratio, the net combined ratio of SCOR Global P&C, the technical margin of SCOR Global Life and the ROE.
 Since the Extraordinary Shareholders' Meeting of December 18, 2015, the performance conditions relate to the ROE and the Solvency Ratio.
 All the performance shares granted since 2011 as part of LTIP plans are subject to ROE and Solvency ratio performance conditions.
-The performance conditions are assessed over a two-year period for performance shares granted before the Extraordinary Shareholders' Meeting of December 18, 2015, over a three-year period for performance shares granted as of the Extraordinary Shareholders' Meeting of December 18, 2015, and over a six-year period for all LTIP performance shares.
+The performance conditions are assessed over a two-year period for performance shares granted before the Extraordinary Shareholders' Meeting of December 18, 2015, and over a six-year period for all LTIP performance shares.